 $cashtag | Matches a stock or crypto symbol. | $TSLA |

 A few practical notes that trip people up.
 Plurals match their singulars and vice versa: bulls will match bull.
-X sometimes silently re-interprets common words as content intent, so searching photo may return tweets with attached images even if the word "photo" is absent in the text.
-Wrap such words in double quotes to force a literal match.
+X sometimes silently re-interprets common words as content intent, so searching photo may return tweets with attached images even when the word "photo" is absent from the text; wrap such words in double quotes to force a literal match.
 Operators are not strictly bound to the tweet body either: they can match against the author's display name, screen name, and expanded URLs inside the tweet, which is a frequent source of surprising results.

 The cap on operator count is real.
-Once you cross roughly 22-23 operators in a single query, X starts ignoring trailing parts of the string silently.
+Once you cross roughly 22 to 23 operators in a single query, X starts ignoring trailing parts of the string silently.
 If you need more than that, split into multiple API calls and merge results downstream.

 User and Account Filters